-Bunratty Castle & Folk Park - Co.
-Clare, Ireland
+Bunratty Castle & Folk Park in County Clare, Ireland

 In the center of the village of Bunratty in County Clare, Ireland lies Bunratty Castle.
 The name is derived from the Irish words 'Caisleán Bhun Raithe' translating to "Castle at the Mouth of the Ratty."
 It was named so because the Ratty River flows past the castle grounds.